Get in Touch with Us

 Here are the steps you should take when exposed to human blood/body fluids:

 First aid – Allow puncture sites to bleed.
 Clean wounds with soap and water.
+Do not use caustic substances such as bleach to clean the would.
 Flush eyes, nose or mouth with water for 15 minutes.

 Identify the source of the exposure – Get the name and medical record number of the person who is the source of your exposure.
 Occupational Health will also need the brand and gauge size of the instrument involved in the injury.